Poems

 Below is a selection of poems by myself.
-They are ordered numerically, by when they were released and added here.
-Below each poem are the dates I started and finished writing them.
+They are numbered by when they were released and published here, and dated by when I started and finished writing them.

 8